PurpleSasquatch/MIDI-Glove/README.md

 Loop MIDI is used to manage the midi ports and is a required but free programme.
 This programme also shows the throughput of the midi port which shows if data transfer is taking place.

+Interesting thing: Kraftwerk used a nintendo powerglove in some of their live sets as a MIDI synth